JackSzwergold/Writing/memories/The Jewish Club Goes to Philadelphia.md

 ***

-*The Jewish Club Goes to Philadelphia (c) Copyright by Jack Szwergold; written on June 27, 2016.
+*The Jewish Club Goes to Philadelphia: About the Time in High School the Jewish Club Went to Philadelphia and Some of Us Got Kicked Out for Smoking Pot (c) Copyright by Jack Szwergold; written on June 27, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*